emqx/emqx-docs/en_US/admin/api.md

 You also set environment variable `EMQX_DASHBOARD__DEFAULT_PASSWORD` to bootstrap the default user.

 ::: warning
-EMQX administrative users are stored in its builtin database, once the database is bootstraped changing the config or environment variable will not take effect.
+EMQX administrative users are stored in its builtin database, once the database is bootstrapped changing the config or environment variable will not take effect.
-After bootstraped, the only way to change a usre's password is to use CLI command:
+After bootstrapped, the only way to change a user's password is to use CLI command:
 `emqx ctl admins passwd admin new-password`
 :::